PrEP On The PBS

 If the cost of the PBS co-payment at your pharmacy is beyond your circumstances, you have options.
 You cna import PrEP form overseas for around half the price - or you can get in touch with us for some assistance.

-For anyone unable to afford the cost of importing PrEP PAN has a coupon scheme available to provide PrEP to anyone studying, working part time, or unable to afford the cost of PrEP for any reason.
+For anyone unable to afford the cost of importing PrEP, PAN has a coupon scheme available to provide PrEP to those under financial hardship.

 Wanna learn more?